coltongrainger/fscss-volunteers/_posts/2017-10-18-deescalation.md

 It’s late after staff have left, and there are two families in room 103 that are arguing through-out the night; nothing has reached the point of being threatening or violent, but it’s progressing louder and it’s getting more heated.
 It eventually gets to the point where one of them is demanding to change room... however, we have no more space available, and the other families are not willing to switch rooms around.

+## See Also

+- The zine collection at the Olympia library addresses niche topics; look for tags in *self-care*, *mental health*, *homelessness*, etc.
+- Cindy Crab originally published *[Learning Good Consent](/documents/2016-Crabb.pdf)* as a zine, which comments on supporting survivors of sexual assualt.